Sakshi200404/delta-demo/README.md

 # delta-demo
-this is Demo for git
+this is Demo for git.